ianarchbell/mozilla-webthings-433mhz/README.md

 RadioProxy is a new class added to RcSwitch which statically maps 433Mhz codes to Mozilla WebThings properties both for sending and receiving.

-Let's see hw to define a 433Mhz device for use with WebThings.
+Let's see how to define a 433Mhz device for use with WebThings.
 Here is a simple WebThing controller with two properties:

     ThingDevice lightController("LightController", "IoT-Bus 433Mhz Light Controller", sensorTypes);
     ThingProperty control1("Control 1", "433Mhz Light Control 1", BOOLEAN, "BooleanProperty");